rust-in-blockchain/rust-in-blockchain/draft/RiB-Newsletter-#8-Jan-2020.md

 Finally, there have been some updates recently to the [awesome-blockchain-rust] project that collects notable Rust blockchain links.
 Contributions welcome.

-Wow, 2019 was a great year for Rust in Blockchain, and we're only becoming more excited for 2020.
+Wow, 2019 was a great year for blockchain Rust, and we're only becoming more excited for 2020.

 Hack on, blockchain Rustaceans.
 Hack on.